 Generic Queries and Regions

-One alternative version of the process starts with a smaller radius around a center point within a region, finds relevant results for the query and serves those, then looks at results from a larger radius and finds and serves relevant results , and so on.
+One alternative version of the process starts with a smaller radius around a center point within a region, finds relevant results for the query, and serves those, then looks at results from a larger radius and finds and serves relevant results, and so on.

 Another alternative looks at all of the results within the region, and bases results on relevance for the query term without regard to the distance to the center of that region.

-As an alternate possible variation of the techniques shown in FIG. 9, instead of pre-indexing documents with a number of location identifiers, each document may be indexed with only the location identifier associated with the document.
+As an alternate possible variation of the techniques shown in FIG. 9, instead of pre-indexing documents with many location identifiers, each document may be indexed with only the location identifier associated with the document.
 Search queries may then be formulated as performed in act 903, where the range is the whole search region.
 That is, the query may include a logical OR concatenation of all the location identifiers within the search range.
 This variation reduces index size and may allow for more flexibility in selecting the region size and shape at query time but increases query complexity.

 The Importance of Relevance

 There are a few different methods listed in that section.
-All of them rely to some degree on relevance of the document to the term.
+All of them rely to some degree on the relevance of the document to the term.
 All of them rely upon the relevant pages having business information tied to a location.
 Synonyms may be used in determining the relevance of a query to a page.
 The main difference seems to be how results are returned based upon location.

 - Within a five mile (or other distance) radius of the centerpoint of a region, with relevant pages ranked higher.

-- Within expanding radii from the centerpoint of a region, with closer businesses being ranked higher, and relevant pages within each of those radii ranked higher.
+- Within expanding radii from the CenterPoint of a region, with closer businesses being ranked higher, and relevant pages within each of those radii ranked higher.